 It was another spacious journey today from Chiang Mai to Laos with a stop in Chiang Rai.
-There were a couple different 12 seater minivans making for a super comfortable ride with lots of space.
+There were a couple of different 12-seater minivans making for a super comfortable ride with lots of space.

 Through the city and out of the hills the journey took a few hours with a bathroom break in between.
-Chiang Rai is another possible hop off stop in Thailand, though Stray Asia do not stop overnight and rather a couple of hours here.
+Chiang Rai is another possible hop-off stop in Thailand, though Stray Asia does not stop overnight and rather a couple of hours here.

 Houy Xai, Laos

 With the help of our guide Pow, it was a quick and simple border crossing between Thailand and Laos.
 A tuk-tuk was waiting out front which we piled into and made our way into the center of Houy Xai to our guesthouse.